encryptogroup/SynCirc/README.md

 ## Instructions

-We provide a Jupyter notebook `fresh.ipynb` for easy testing of our circuit compilation workflow.
-This notebook can be conveniently executed in [Google Colab](https://colab.research.google.com) by uploading the `fresh.ipynb` notebook.
+We provide a Jupyter notebook `syncirc.ipynb` for easy testing of our circuit compilation workflow.
+This notebook can be conveniently executed in [Google Colab](https://colab.research.google.com) by uploading the `syncirc.ipynb` notebook.

 The Jupyter notebook uses pre-built binaries in order to speed up compilation.
 Information on reproducing these binaries is available in